3redronin/mu-server/HTTP2-CONCURRENCY.md

 If a handler completes a response while the peer request side is still open, the input enters discard mode.
-Already-buffered and future request DATA is discarded with connection credit returned.
-Stream credit is not returned: this bounds the amount of additional data that the peer can send on an abandoned request while preserving connection capacity for other streams.
+Already-buffered and future request DATA is discarded with both connection and stream credit returned.
+This allows a client whose request is larger than the initial stream window to reach END_STREAM instead of leaving the half-closed stream permanently flow-control blocked.
+No discarded payload is retained.
 The stream remains in the protocol registry until peer END_STREAM or reset.

 RFC 9113 Section 8.1 permits a server to complete a response before receiving the entire request and permits, but does not require, a subsequent `RST_STREAM(NO_ERROR)`.
-The current policy retains the stream instead of resetting it, allowing already-in-flight request frames to be processed while the withheld stream credit bounds further transmission on that abandoned request.
+The current compatibility policy retains the stream instead of resetting it and consumes and discards the remaining request.
+Since the server is freeing that capacity, it returns both windows as described in Section 6.9.1.
+A future explicit `NO_ERROR` reset policy would be a separate, observable protocol choice.

 Application-active request reporting is independent of that registry.
 A half-closed stream still counts towards `SETTINGS_MAX_CONCURRENT_STREAMS` after